 Thematic offers an employee feedback analysis tool that uses NLP to analyze feedback from various sources and extract insights about employee experience, sentiment, and priorities.

-Job Description Analysis: NLP can be used to analyze job postings and suggest improvements to the text to attract more qualified candidates.
+Job description analysis: NLP can be used to analyze job postings and suggest improvements to the text to attract more qualified candidates.
 NLP algorithms can also identify biases and use inclusive language to help increase diversity in the applicant pool.

 JOB DESCRIPTION ANALYSIS APPS